mnyrop/pagemaster/README.md

 ### Isn't this what Jekyll collections are for?

 Kind of.
-But **pagemaster** gives you a lot more control and generates specifically to the `root` of your site.
+But **pagemaster** gives you a lot more control and generates specifically to the root of your site so that, if needed, you can add info into the .md pages before compiling them as .html.

 ### Will it work with GitHub Pages?